 Question: With the integration of DHR into order sets for certain conditions are there set reviews in the system?

-Answer: If there is a defined order set from a protocol then a review date on the DHR will be incorporated to ensure that they are consistent with each other, and that they are revised or checked to ensure they are contemporary.
+Answer: If there is a defined order sets from a protocol then a review date on the DHR will incorporated to ensure that they are consistent with each other.